PLvaille/p7/README.md

 # Installation
-Open the project with your favorite IDE, but note that the following commands were tested only in VisualCodeStudio
+Open the project with your favorite IDE / Bash, but note that the following commands were tested only in VisualCodeStudio

 ## - BackEnd installation -